Arisasn/SmartFactoryDemo/docs/test_notes.md

 ## 2025-09-12 - Migrate from Aurduino UNO to makeblock ide
 - Issues persist so I will migrate to makeblcok ide to program makeblock car

+## 2025-09-12 - Run into issue with makeblock car limitations
+- I run into limits of makeblock and how to integrate it with pi 5, decide to merge from makeblcock to assembled car from parts (odered) and one virtuall car.